FelixKratz/SketchyVim/README.md

   Sometimes it helps to switch to a "raw" or "markdown" editing mode on websites, such that there is no interference.
   Generally, Safari seems to make most text fields available, while Firefox does not.

+## Contributions
+Pull requests are welcome.
+If you improve the code for your own use, consider creating a pull request, such that all people (including me) can enjoy those improvements.

+## Credits
+* I use the libvim library which is a compact and minimal c library for the vim core.
+* Many prior projects tried to accomplish a similar vision by rebuilding the vim movements by hand, those have inspired me to create this project.